flycheck/flycheck/doc/manual/usage.rst

-compilation buffer (including those from :kbd:`M-x compile`, :kbd:`M-x grep`, :kbd:`M-x occur`, etc.) is visible, :kbd:`M-g n` (`next-error`) and :kbd:`M-g p` (`previous-error`) will navigate between Flycheck warnings and errors in the current buffer.  @xref{Compilation Mode, , ,emacs}, for more information about these commands.
+compilation buffer (including those from :kbd:`M-x compile`, :kbd:`M-x grep`, :kbd:`M-x occur`, etc.) is visible, :kbd:`M-g n` (`next-error`) and :kbd:`M-g p` (`previous-error`) will navigate between Flycheck warnings and errors in the current buffer.
+See `Compilation Mode`_ for more information about these commands.

 You can disable this integration by setting :option:`flycheck-standard-error-navigation` to nil: